sriharsha0806/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on several scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which is not providing a nice result.
+(Here are some example images:)

 ![alt text][image4]
 ---